 - 4 cups vegetable broth

-- Chop the bread then toss in 2 tablespoons of oil and stir over medium heat until crispy - about 10 minutes.
+Chop the bread then toss in 2 tablespoons of oil and a few pinches of salt.
+Stir over medium heat until crispy - about 10 minutes.